Fixing Posture: What Loved Ones Must Know…

 Poor Self Perception – Our minds often take cues from the body.
-If slouching is a constant, our minds get the message that we feel poorly about ourselves, and our self-esteem and perception is likely to take a hit.
+If slouching is a constant, our minds get the message that we feel poorly about ourselves, and our self-esteem and perception are likely to take a hit.

 Maintain Correct Posture

 The first step is awareness!
-Bring your attention to your posture as you sit, stand or lie down.
-If you’re sitting, keep both feet on the floor or a footrest, don’t cross your legs and use low-back support.
+Bring your attention to your posture as you sit, stand, or lie down.
+If you’re sitting, keep both feet on the floor or a footrest, don’t cross your legs, and use low-back support.
 While standing, keep your knees slightly bent, relax your arms and pull your shoulders back.
-When lying down it’s critical to choose the right mattress and pillow, and avoid sleeping on your stomach.
+When lying down, it’s critical to choose the right mattress and pillow and avoid sleeping on your stomach.

 Posture Specialty: Chiropractic Care & Therapies

-Your posture specialty chiropractor can help you to maintain and correct your posture through chiropractic adjustments, exercises and recommendations on proper positions during different activities.
+Your posture specialty chiropractor can help you to maintain and correct your posture through chiropractic adjustments, exercises, and recommendations on proper positions during different activities.

 As stated previously, back braces frequently mend postural issues, like slouching.
-As for structural problems, like scoliosis, more aggressive treatments are needed.
+As for structural problems like scoliosis, more aggressive treatments are needed.

 Conventional treatment consists of: